GeminiAd/readme-generator/README.md

 [Video Demo on YouTube](https://youtu.be/AdBSUeU4BeE)

-[Same Demo on GitHub](./demo/README-generator-demo.mp4) (You'll have to download this demo as it's too big to be show by GitHub)
+[Same Demo on GitHub](./demo/README-generator-demo.mp4) (You'll have to download this demo as it's too big to be shown by GitHub)

 -------------------------------------------------------